Do what you love.

 A Color Story

 Each of these apps has it’s pros and cons, so really you have to try them out to see which ones you like best.
-If you’ve followed the steps above, especially when it comes to using natural light and a simple background, your editing should be pretty easy.
+If you’ve followed the steps above, your editing should be pretty easy.

-I always bump up the exposure for brighter/lighter images.
-Sometimes, I increase the contrast a bit and bump up the shadows to get rid of any unwanted dark spots.
+I always adjust the exposure for brighter/lighter images.
+Sometimes, I bump up the shadows to get rid of any unwanted dark spots.
 You can also bring down the saturation a bit if you like cooler photos.

 Go ahead and give shooting and styling your own photos a try!
 You might find out that you love the process, and you may discover that you’d rather not be taking photos yourself.